matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

 ## Unstable prefix

-Whilst in development the unstable protocol name of `org.matrix.msc3906.login_token` and the unstable transport type of `org.matrix.msc3886.http.v1` should be used.
+Whilst in development the following unstable names should be used:

+- `org.matrix.msc3906.setup.additional_device.v2` for the
+`m.setup.additional_device.v2` flow
+- `org.matrix.msc3906.login_token` for the `login_token` login protocol
+- `org.matrix.msc3886.http.v1` for the `http.v1` transport type

+n.b. a previous version of this spec did not include the `flow` field and may be referred to as `v1` in early implementations.

 ## Dependencies